Laser Interferometer Space Antenna: Detection principle

+Three spacecrafts in triangular formation with each spacecraft carrying a pair of solid gold-platinum cubes free-floating in special housings for detecting tiny changes in distances between cubes.

 Like most modern gravitational wave-observatories, LISA is based on laser interferometry.
 Its three satellites form a giant Michelson interferometer in which two "transponder" satellites play the role of reflectors and one "master" satellite the roles of source and observer.
 When a gravitational wave passes the interferometer, the lengths of the two LISA arms vary due to spacetime distortions caused by the wave.
 Practically, LISA measures a relative phase shift between one local laser and one distant laser by light interference.
 Comparison between the observed laser beam frequency (in return beam) and the local laser beam frequency (sent beam) encodes the wave parameters.
 The principle of laser-interferometric inter-satellite ranging measurements was successfully implemented in the Laser Ranging Interferometer onboard GRACE Follow-On.

 Unlike terrestrial gravitational-wave observatories, LISA cannot keep its arms "locked" in position at a fixed length.
 Instead, the distances between satellites vary significantly over each year's orbit, and the detector must keep track of the constantly changing distance, counting the millions of wavelengths by which the distance changes each second.
 Then, the signals are separated in the frequency domain: changes with periods of less than a day are signals of interest, while changes with periods of a month or more are irrelevant.

 This difference means that LISA cannot use high-finesse Fabry–Pérot resonant arm cavities and signal recycling systems like terrestrial detectors, limiting its length-measurement accuracy.
 But with arms almost a million times longer, the motions to be detected are correspondingly larger.